google/uribeacon/README.md

 **A Bluetooth 4.0 advertisment format containing Web Uris for the Internet of Things.**

+Check out how UriBeacons are used in the [Physical Web](http://google.github.io/physical-web/) project.

+## Disclaimer

+This is not an official Google product.
+This is an early-stage experiment that we are developing in the open as we do all things related to the web.
+This should only be of interest to developers looking to provide feedback and contribute.

 ## Why We Created the UriBeacon Specification